On this page:

 AI-powered tools can provide automated feedback on assignments, allowing educators to give quick feedback.
 Specific tools include the following:

 • Gradescope: This tool uses AI to grade certain types of questions, such as multiple-choice, fill-in-the-blank, short answer, or even coding documents, and it provides students with detailed feedback.
+The university has an enterprise subscription to Gradescope.
+Refer to CTEI’s site regarding its integration with Canvas.

 Criteria-based feedback